If you go to any commercial gym in America there is no doubt that it will be filled with countless amounts of machines to “work out” on.

 One of the most common ways for people to injure themselves is by movement having to abruptly come to a complete stop.
-By practicing many of the most popular functional fitness drills, including kettlebell swings and push presses, you will be training your body to better absorb shock and redirect momentum, thus allowing you to become safer, stronger and faster.
+By practicing many of the most popular functional fitness drills, including kettlebell swings and push presses, you will be training your body to better absorb shock and redirect momentum, thus allowing you to become safer, stronger, and faster.

 I hope you are now convinced or at least curious about the kettlebell being the best way to get optimal fitness results!!

 Cody Bramlett is a kettlebell fat loss expert with over 7 years of experience training clients with kettlebells.
-He was one of the top trainers at the first kettlebell gym in the United States before starting his own gym and creating his online programs.
-Cody is a RKC instructor who is FMS certified, Yoga Alliance certified and Z Health certified.
+He was one of the top trainers at the first kettlebell gym in the United States before starting his gym and creating his online programs.
+Cody is an RKC instructor who is FMS certified, Yoga Alliance certified and Z Health certified.
 He holds a BS in Business Management from San Diego State University.